achidlow/achidlow.github.io/_drafts/beyond-naive-bayes-part-1.md

 ## Why Probabilistic Graphical Models?

-If you've done any machine learning, you've almost certainly already used algorithms that can be understood as specific cases of probabilistic graphical models, such as Naive Bayes, Hidden Markov Models, Restricted Boltzmann Machines, Gaussian Mixture Models, and Latent Dirichlet Allocation.
+If you've done any machine learning, you've almost certainly already used algorithms that can be understood as specific cases of probabilistic graphical models (PGM), such as Naive Bayes, Hidden Markov Models, Restricted Boltzmann Machines, Gaussian Mixture Models, and Latent Dirichlet Allocation.
 This probably makes PGMs sound like a very broad topic.
 In fact it's even broader than that; the scope of the framework extends beyond just machine learning, such as to the case where we have already defined a probabilistic model for our data and want it to answer our probability queries.
 What links it all together, thus warranting PGMs as a more than just a taxonomy, is the representation of probabilistic models as graphs, with variables as the nodes, and independencies and causal relationships encoded in the connectivity.

 The framework of PGMs relies on results from many domains, but in particular is dependent on results from computer science, probability theory, and statistical learning.
 Whilst it's not as hot right now in the ML research community as neural networks, it offers several standout reasons that warrant it's study by a practitioner.